filecoin-project/specs/expected-consensus.md

 		ticket := GenerateTicket(minerKey, bestTipset)
 		tickets.Append(ticket)

-		// Generate an election proof and check if we win
+		// Generate an ElectionProof and check if we win
 		// Note: even if we don't win, we want to make a ticket
 		// in case we need to mine a null round win, proof := CheckIfWinnerAtRound(minerKey, r, bestTipset)